dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 we had dispersed from Africa through the Middle East and around the Black Sea to India, Europe, China, Indonesia and the Americas.
 At that time, was there a region more connected than others?
 The most connected region was the Middle East.
-And people less connected?
+And people in regions less connected?
 Those in island nations or beyond the tropics of Cancer and Capricorn, both of which would incidentally be more likely to understand the spherical shape of the earth.

 <a name="mesopotamia-and-mesoamerica-the-old-world-connectivity-maximums" />